-Specific events/liter acy practices Time-space and the notion of a journey Educational experiences and identity work The emotional struggles of working towards assignment deadlines Referring to timescales and non-linear time Missing one session like missing a month (1 p14) I'm behind on where I want to be I'm half way through it (diary entry) It's a bit of a hassle taking the laptopso much stuff with itcarry it round all day (2 p18) Story of writing an assignment I do a lot of initial research and typing into google to see what pops up right at the beginning of an assignment to see what sort of things are out there (1 p11) I write a draft first and then type up and change later I plan, I have to make notes. (notebook).
-I always use a pen and paper first I know a lot of people just sit at the computer and they can type an essay to me it takes a long time before which is the hard bitand typing is the easy bit because I've done preparation before (1 p8) The deadline is approaching (3 p10) Significant object on journey Dyslexia sticker and 'being diagnosed' (1 p17) understand in head but can't get down on paper (3 p4) reading to begin with at university (1 p18) it wouldn't go in - using highlighter pen,' the one that's lagging behind' (p19).
-Drawing on memories connected to educational failure in past Having a reading book for 4 weeks at primary school (1 p18) Contribution to seminars not appreciated only the mark significant Assignment criteria the be all and end all (1 p8)- getting assignments back and looking at 'the number' jump through hoops do what the institution wants (3 p6) In a classroom you can say what you think whereas in your assessment you're just doing it to meet the criteria (3 p3) 'dead dingy roomno natural lightseminar room squished togetheruninspiring (2 p16) Separating out different aspects of life I didn't want academic work to invade family life (2 p19) Mum encourages (3 p10) Diagram of relationships This is me as a student now at the moment andwhat I want to be a teacher (3 p1) like a ladder tutors pulling the strings I do enjoy placement this is the reason I'm doing it (3 p12) Support of peers Facebook How much work we actually did on Facebook when we were all unsure (2 p7 p8 p10) Facebook conversations for reassurance (1 p12) you can tell when you are near a deadline (3 p7- 9) On own Struggle sitting at laptop for hours struggling to get ideas on paper (1 p21) (2 p3) Deadline, feeling the pressure in the library. shhh quiet - picture of finger to lips (2 p5) Sitting in bed with all my books around me when it snowed and when I had the flu (2 p5) STRESSSSSSSSSEDDD!
+Specific Time-space events/liter notion of a j acy practices ducational experiences and entity work The emotional struggles of working towards assignment deadlines and non-lim Missing one missing a m I'm behind of want to be way through entry) It's a bit of a taking the la much stuff v it round all of Story of writ assignment I do a lot of research an google to se up right at th of an assigr what sort of out there I write a dra then type up later I plan make notes I always use paper first I people just s computer ar type an essi Dyslexidiagnost diagnost es ession like nonth (1 p14) on where I I'm half in it (diary lagging a hassle aptopso with itcarry day (2 p18) ting an contributing an end all assignment to see things are (1 p11) and the what pops he beginning ament to see things are (1 p11) aft first and of and change (1, have to (1, notebook) a pen and know a lot of sit at the not had they can ay to me it it time before hard ausse I've attion before late ause I've ration before e is Diagram.
+This is moment teacher turs p I do enjetted. understand in head but et down on paper (3 p4) it to begin with at university it wouldn't go in - using her pen,' the one that's behind' (p19).
+In go on memories connected national failure in past a reading book for 4 at primary school (1 p18) aution to seminars not intended only the mark ant ment criteria the be all and (1 p8)- getting nents back and looking at mber' jump through do what the institution Support of peers Facebook How much work we actually did on Facebook when we were all unsure (2 p7 p8 p10) Facebook conversations for reassurance (1 p12) you can tell when you are near a deadline (3 p7- 9) On own Struggle sitting at laptop for hours struggling to get ideas on paper (1 p21) (2 p3) Deadline, feeling the pressure in the library. shhh quiet - picture of finger to lips (2 p5) Sitting in bed with all my books around me when it snowed and when I had the flu (2 p5) STRESSSSSSSSSEDDD!
 (Diary entry) Get them done Half way through Hand in Finish Behind Spend days in library Sort out Dangers of plagiarism (3 p9) Anxiety not able to contact tutors (3 p10) You've got the world on your shoulders (3 p11)